Suspended Triad Fills For Slow Blues

-In this lesson we combine the 12/8 left hand pattern with simple melodic ideas and fills.
-Completing the drills outlined in this lesson will help you to develop a sense of hand independence and it will set the stage for the next module where we introduce more complex melodic ideas.
+Completing the drills outlined in this lesson will help you to develop a sense of hand independence and it will set the stage for the next module where we introduce more complex melodic and harmonic ideas.

 Simple Right Hand Melody

-The chord tones root, 3, 5, and 7 play an important role when creating melodies and when improvising over the blues.
+The chord tones root, 3, 5, and 7 play an important role when creating melodies and when improvising over the 12 bar blues.
 We introduce a simple right hand melody that approaches the third of each chord from a half step below and then jumps up to the root of the chord.

 This drill will help you to visualise the 3rd of each chord and how to approach it chromatically.
 In the upcoming lessons we introduce a similar drill which targets the 7th of each chord.